FRIDAY 13-9-24

 The little train and its coaches were all electric.
 I tell you, those Victorians were well ahead of the game.

 After a very short trip in to the mine the train stopped and we sat and watched a video presentation of a dad and his lad working down the mine which was projected on to the wall of the tunnel.
 Then the train was whacked in to reverse and out we came again.
-Oh deep joy, I felt as if I'd been mugged.
+Oh deep joy, I felt as if I'd been taken for a mug.

 It didn't take too long to get back to the pub after which my darling woman has taken herself off for a lie down on the bed.